tedorellana/learning/SAA-C03.md

 ## AWS ElastiCache ##
 Is a managed in-memory data store service that is well-suited for managing session data in a distributed architecture.
 It provides high-performance, scalable, and durable storage for session data, allowing multiple EC2 instances to access and share session data seamlessly.
 By using ElastiCache, the application can offload the session management workload from the EC2 instances and leverage the distributed caching capabilities of ElastiCache for improved scalability and performance.
+While Amazon ElastiCache can improve performance by caching frequently accessed data, it's not specifically designed to address database read performance issues caused by connection management.

 # Amazon ROute 53 #
 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
 Route 53 connects user requests to internet applications running on AWS or on-premises.